 - Criminal Conviction/ Administrative Action – If you have been found guilty or entered a plea of no contest to a felony or crime involving fraud, dishonesty, or deceit, or found to have acted fraudulently, dishonestly, or deceitfully in any administrative procedure, you are no longer eligible to hold a Montana notary commission.

-- You or your legal representative must login to your account with your ePass to update your record within thirty days of the conviction or plea.
+- You or your legal representative must login to your account with your ePass account to update your record within thirty days of the conviction or plea.

 You must notify the Secretary of State using the Online Resignation if you wish to resign an active commission prior to the expiration date, or if you do not intend to renew your commission.